chuckdud/412-formal-methods/proj/model_c/README.md

-# Simple obstacle avoidance problem
+# model_c - Simple Obstacle Avoidance Problem

 An aircraft is travelling along a planned trajectory at a constant rate.
 The planned trajectory, $T$, follows locations $[a_1,a_2,a_3,a_4,a_5]$ without making any maneuvers, which is the optimal path from initial location, $a_1$, to destination, $a_5$.